QuarkChain/w3box/README.md

 ## Structure
 The front-end code of this project and all the data are stored on the blockchain to achieve full decentralization of the website.
-The project is implemented by three contracts, w3box.w3q, file.w3q and SimpleW3box.
+The project is implemented by three contracts which are w3box.w3q, file.w3q and SimpleW3box.
 <br/>

 ### w3box.w3q